-Scotland is the only UK nation to introduce the more accurate faecal immunochemical test (FIT) into its screening programme.
+In 2018, Scotland was the only UK nation to introduce the more accurate faecal immunochemical test (FIT) into its screening programme.
 FIT is vital for improving the chance of an early diagnosis as it can detect more early stage cancers than the screening test used in England, Wales and Northern Ireland.
 We worked to introduce this test across the UK.

 Never Too Young

 We know that younger bowel cancer patients have a very different experience of diagnosis, treatment and care.
-Our campaign is giving younger patients a voice, as well as changing clinical practice and policy to help stop people under 50 dying of bowel cancer.
+Our campaign gives younger patients a voice, as well as changing clinical practice and policy to help stop people under 50 dying of bowel cancer.